ehsong/ehsong.github.io/_pages/research.md

 ## China and the International Order

-My last research agenda lies in understanding how China interacts with the liberal international order, notably human rights regime and the maritime regime.
+My second research agenda lies in understanding how China interacts with the liberal international order, in particular the human rights regime and the maritime regime.

 * Domestic and International Signaling during Foreign Policy Conflict: Maritime Disputes in China (with Sungeun Kim)
   * American Political Science Association Annual Meeting, LA USA 2023; GIGA Workshop on Foreign Policy (TBD)